 Who We Are

-The Shelter is more than a theatre company.
-We are a community.
-The core of our community is our weekly Shelter Sunday workshop— the creative home to some of theatre’s most exciting writers, directors and actors.
-Shelter Sunday is a vibrant and galvanizing playground for our artists.
-It breeds collaborations and creative collisions, and it’s also the epicenter for our play development and production process.
+The Shelter was more than a theatre company.
+We were (and still are) a community.
+The core of our community began at our weekly Shelter Sunday workshop— a creative home to some of theatre’s most exciting writers, directors and actors.
+Shelter Sunday was a vibrant and galvanizing playground for our artists.
+It bred collaborations and creative collisions, and it was also the epicenter for our play development and production process.
 Since 2009, Shelter Artists, along with our all-volunteer staff, have created and staged over 100 world premieres.

 A BRIEF HISTORY

 It all started in a basement.
 Four friends—artists who just wanted to create—decided to form a workshop so that they could do just that.
 The very first meeting of “Shelter Sunday,” as the workshop is now affectionately (and officially) called, was held in the basement of the Gene Frankel Theatre on Sunday, January 4, 2009.
-This weekly workshop continues today.
 The first participants included founding members Emily Robin Fink, Meghan E. Jones, Michael Kingsbaker and Dave Lankford.

 That might be the most amazing thing to witness.
 To watch someone do something they have never done in front of other artists.
 We are all there to support each other and help each other take those leaps.
 And then there’s the feeling I have when I see a group of artists find the life, the vibrancy, the sound of nature in a scene, a monologue, a play that we can’t do on our own.Paco Lozano, Shelter Artist